Lucas-Nun/database-in-flask-web-app/README.md

 the admin page can be accesed by typing /admin at the end making it completely insecure. if i wanted to make this website fully functional this oversite would need to be fixed

-## features i would like to add
+## features i added later on

-i would like to add the update user feature to the web app.
+i added the ability to update a user which will only update the part of the user that you want to update making it a faster and better way that deleting and readding a user